emguy/Conference-Organization-App/README.md

 `Conference` class.
 With this approach, it is more easier to query all sessions in a conference.

-Within the `Session` class, the attribute `speaker` is defined as a string.
+Within the `Session` class, the attribute `speaker` is declared as a string.
 To avoid the case when two speakers share the same display name, we store the speaker's id in this string.

-Similarly to the field `teeShirtSize` of the `Profile` class, the attribute `typeOfSession` is defined as a `enum` with limited value choices.
+Similarly to the field `teeShirtSize` of the `Profile` class, the attribute `typeOfSession` is declared as a `enum` with limited value choices.

-In addition, instead of saving `duration` in the class, here we store the `endTime` of the session instead.
+In addition, instead of saving `duration` in the class, here we store the `endTime` of the session.
 This attribute is of the same type as `startTime`.
 This approach simplifies the implementation of time queries for sessions.